Willow Pill: Personal life

 Willow Pill was born and raised in Denver, Colorado, where she lived until the age of 26 before relocating to Chicago.
-She is trans femme and uses they/them and she/her pronouns, making her one of the five transgender contestants of Season 14.
-Willow Pill initially opened up about her gender identity in an episode of untucked and later came out as trans via social media during the airing of the season.
+She is transfeminine and uses they/them and she/her pronouns, making her one of the five transgender contestants of Season 14.
+Willow Pill initially opened up about her gender identity in an episode of Untucked! and later came out as transgender via social media during the airing of the season.
 She and two of her cast-mates, Bosco and Jasmine Kennedie, came out as transgender over the progression of the season, making S14 the season with the most openly trans contestants including Kornbread Jeté and Kerri Colby, who had openly been out prior to the airing of the season.

-Willow Pill has spoken publicly about living with cystinosis, a rare and life-threatening genetic disorder that primarily affects the kidneys and other organs.
-In her “Meet the Queens” interview, Willow Pill shared that she takes over 20 medications daily to manage the condition.
-She has stated that her chronic illness has deeply shaped both her identity and her drag, explaining that many of her looks and performances are inspired by her relationship with illness, death, and darkness.

-When Willow Pill publicly came out as trans femme during Season 14, she shared more details in an Instagram post, where she explained that chronic illness had delayed her gender journey.
+When Willow Pill publicly came out as transfeminine during Season 14, she shared more details in an Instagram post, where she explained that chronic illness had delayed her gender journey.
 She described how her medical condition, cystinosis, caused both physical and emotional pain that complicated her relationship with her body.
-Pill wrote that her transplant at age 15 and the ongoing effects of muscle atrophy, PTSD from medical experiences, and a high medication load made the process of transitioning more complex.
+Willow Pill wrote that her kidney transplant at age 15 and the ongoing effects of muscle atrophy, PTSD from medical experiences, and a high medication load made the process of transitioning more complex.
 Despite these challenges, she began medically transitioning, including undergoing facial feminization surgery in November 2021.

 Willow Pill has spoken about her connection with fellow Denver drag queen and Drag Race Season 11 winner Yvie Oddly, calling her an early inspiration and collaborator.
 They first met at a student drag show and reconnected through a college documentary project Willow Pill created about Yvie Oddly.
 She noted that they have supported one another in shaping a personal relationship to drag that differs from traditional expressions of the art form.

 After winning Drag Race, Willow Pill stated that she intended to put part of her prize money into a college fund for her future children and keep the rest in savings with the goal of retiring early, ideally by age 35.